Counter-Proliferation and Export Controls

 Through multidisciplinary capacity-building, information-sharing, and practical exercises, PSI-participating states work to enhance the national capabilities and international cooperation required to effectively disrupt illicit shipments of WMD, their delivery systems, and related materials at sea, by air, and on land, including during transit and transshipment.
 In helping to prevent illicit WMD trafficking, the PSI enables countries to effectively implement key obligations under relevant UN Security Council Resolutions, including UNSCR 1540.

-Canada continues to play an active role in PSI-related activities, jointly led by the Department of Foreign Affairs, Trade and Development (DFATD) and the Department of National Defense (DND), in coordination with Federal Government partners, including the Department of Public Safety, the Canadian Border Services Agency, and the Royal Canadian Mounted Police.
+Canada continues to play an active role in PSI-related activities, jointly led by Global Affairs Canada and the Department of National Defense (DND), in coordination with Federal Government partners, including the Department of Public Safety, the Canadian Border Services Agency, and the Royal Canadian Mounted Police.
 Canada is a member of the 21-country Operational Experts Group (OEG), which serves as the steering group for the PSI.

 Following the outcomes of the 2013 PSI High Level Political Meeting in Warsaw, Poland marking the initiative’s 10th anniversary, Canada is working with partners to implement key commitments to ensure that the PSI becomes an increasingly effective tool for information-sharing, capacity-building, and international cooperation to disrupt WMD proliferation.
 Canada’s priorities include: